rohan9446/llm-agent-cost-harness/METHODS.md

 `README.md` and implemented in `agentops/validity.py`.
 A run failing any of them is discarded rather than annotated.

+**Checks have three outcomes, not two.** PASS and FAIL are verdicts; **GAP** means the evidence for that check is not available where it is being evaluated.
+A GAP gates nothing and is never counted as a pass.
+The distinction exists because collapsing it produced a false artifact: `recheck_runs.py` cannot see `results.jsonl` (it carries supplied query text and is not published), so it was handed placeholder rows, iterated over zero price reads, found zero bad ones, and wrote *"prices_from_snapshot: all reads from snapshot"* into published files — while printing to the terminal that the check could not be re-verified.
+An empty set satisfies any universal claim.

+**Rules are versioned, and re-judging says so.** `scripts/recheck_runs.py` re-evaluates every archived run under the current rules and writes `validity.recheck.json` beside it, marking which checks postdate the run.
+"This run passed validity" therefore never silently upgrades to "this run passes today's validity".
+Checks whose provenance fields did not exist at measurement time report as GAP rather than being backfilled — backfilling would stamp today's hash onto yesterday's numbers.

 The check most worth understanding is `snapshot_is_real_data`.
 The smoke test builds a synthetic price fixture so the harness can be exercised without a GPU or a network — and that fixture satisfies every other check perfectly.
 Without